abarker/typped/doc/sphinx_docs/dispatching.rst

 This usual way of parsing function evaluations can lead to complications in more-complex grammars where left paren is used in various contexts.
-If a juxtaposition operator is being used, for example, then and expression like ``pi (x+y)`` can cause problems with the usual method.
+If a juxtaposition operator is being used, for example, then an expression like ``pi (x+y)`` can cause problems with the usual method.
 The name ``pi`` might be a constant or a function name.
 (At the least the left paren tail handler would need to be conditioned on a space occurring before it, but this example